Just1cup/Just1cup/README.md

 # Hi, I'm Paulo Henrique 👋

 ## 🚀 About me
-I'm a Front-end developer from Brazil that nowdays is at development.
+I'm a Front-end developer from Brazil that is still at development nowdays.